-Every Safeguarding form is designated to a specific Young people who feel they are being bullied as well as area; Child Protection, Welfare, Bullying and Complaint.
+Every Safeguarding form is designated to a specific area; Child Protection, Welfare, Bullying and Complaint.
 Regardless of its designation every Safeguarding form is dealt with same seriousness and urgency.
 Dependant on its designation depends on how the issue will be dealt with.
 At all times the Team Around the Child and relevant professionals are involved to ensure the best outcome is achieved for the young person.